Dwar3xwar/RxSwiftGram/README.md

   - Search for Instagram users

 ## Getting Started
 The app will prompt the user to login to their own Instagram account.
-After that is is free for your own use.
+If you do not have one, make one from the official app.